tumblr-byte/Wildlife-Protection-Chain/README.md

 ---

+## Limitations
+- Occasional false detections may occur due to limited demo dataset and variable image quality.
+- Tracking (DeepSORT) works but is not perfect in all cases (e.g., occlusions, low light).
+- Current implementation is a proof of concept using sample media, not real-time field data.

+---

-✨ *Wildlife-Protection-Chain proves how AI and Blockchain can work together to create a transparent, scalable, and impactful approach to protecting our planet’s most vulnerable species.*
+✨ *Wildlife-Protection-Chain demonstrates how AI and Blockchain can work together to create a transparent, scalable, and impactful approach to protecting our planet’s most vulnerable species.*